 This Cambodian hors d’oeuvre is delicious and easy to prepare for a large party.
-Minced pork sauteed with Angkor Food’s special sauce, dried shrimp, and coconut milk.
+Minced pork sautéed with Angkor Food’s special sauce, dried shrimp, and coconut cream.
 Served with rice crispy.
-It tastes a bit a on sweet side, with rich savory flavor from the coconut milk, lemongrass paste and dried shrimp.
-The dried shrimp bring out a unique flavor and texture that most have never experience.
-It is perfect item to make-ahead and warm-up to serve for a cocktail party.
+It’s a bit on the sweet side, with a rich savory finish.
+The dried shrimp bring out a unique flavor and texture that most have never experienced.
+It is a perfect item to make-ahead and warm-up to serve for a cocktail party.

 Total: 1 hour